-- ∘ €7,500 for a turnover up to €150 million

-- €15,000 for a turnover between €150 million to €300 million
+- €7,500 for a turnover up to €150 million - €15,000 for a turnover between €150 million to €300 million

 - €25,000 for a turnover above €300million

-There is an additional fee in the event that Phase II (in-depth investigation) is initiated, corresponding to 50% of the initial fee.
+There is an additional fee in the event that a Phase II (in-depth) investigation is initiated, corresponding to 50% of the initial fee.

 Filing fees double when the PCA initiates ex officio proceedings for failure to notify; or if the PCA concludes that a clearance decision was issued based on false or incorrect information provided by the parties.

-Is there a public announcement that a notification has been filed?
+24. Is there a public announcement that a notification has been filed?

 A notice of the concentration, containing a brief description of the parties and a summary of the key elements of the transaction, is published in 2 major national newspapers (at the expense of the notifying party(ies)), and on the PCA's website.
-The PCA must, within 5 business days of the notification becoming effective, provide for the publication of the notices.
+The PCA must provide for the publication of the notices within a period of 5 business days of the notification becoming effective.

-27. Does the authority seek or invite the views of third parties?
+25. Does the authority seek or invite the views of third parties?

 The public announcement by the PCA will establish a deadline of at least 10 business days for any interested third parties to submit observations.
-This will happen in all concentrations notified to the PCA, regardless of whether they raise competition law concerns.
+This will happen in all concentrations notified to the PCA, regardless of whether they raise competition law concerns or not.